Queering Shelter

 Who we are

 We are a team of academics, activists and creatives.
 We have lived and professional experience relating to queerness, shelter, home, and safety.PJ Annand (Lead): I am a queer, feminist survivor-researcher working on health and social inequalities.
-My academic background is in gender and LGBTQIA+ rights, violence and abuse, labour, housing, and (mental/) health.
+My academic background is in gender and LGBTQIA+ rights, violence and abuse, housing, and (mental/) health.
 I also have 10 years’ third sector experience in research and campaigns with a focus on child rights, sexual and reproductive rights, mental health and social justice.
 I am passionate about making sure community-embedded, survivor-led research is supported, funded and elevated.
 Nothing about us without us.Shreya Ila Anasuya (Working Group): I am a writer from Calcutta, India.
 I write fiction across genres, including and especially fantasy and horror.
 My work explores – among other things – history, the supernatural, gender, the body, grief, liminal spaces, music and the senses, as well as cultural memory.
 I am currently a PhD candidate in Cultural History and Creative Writing at King's College London.
 In other avatars and lives, I have worked as a researcher, editor, journalist, teacher, and performance artist.
 I am bonded, in this life and beyond, to my baby – a calico cat named Begum.Shakthi Nataraj (Working Group & Impact Co-Lead): I am a Lecturer of Sociology, with a focus on Gender and Decolonisation, at Lancaster University.
 I am also a linguistic anthropologist, illustrator and creative writer.
 I have authored blog posts for the queer website Orinam, translated short stories and poems by noted transgender rights activists, and written a creative non-fiction piece reflecting on the paradoxes of doing ethnography amongst queers “back home”.
 I have straddled the worlds of LGBTQ activism and academia, working on gender and sexuality training, educational materials, press releases and policy briefs alongside academic publications.River Újhadbor (Working Group): I am a qualitative health researcher, theatre director, facilitator and an aspiring witch.
 My practice is process-driven and draws on youth work, theatre of the oppressed methodology, embodied story telling, participatory action research, critical pedagogy and autonomous forms of organising.
 I have spent much of the past two decades working within my own communities striving to nurture joy, liberation and transformatory healing.
 Current research includes the investigating health-enabling environments for young trans people and the health consequences of social stigma among those experiencing homelessness.Lisa Ward (Working Group): I am a survivor researcher and former rape crisis centre CEO.
 I use a feminist framework to look at issues of violence/abuse and the duality of roles that people hold.
 I aim to bring an intersectional lens to our understanding of abuse(s) and explore how ‘lived experience’ can inform the delivery of services and research.
 I am also a consultant, working with organisations to improve their ‘lived experience’ engagement.
 I have worked in the sexual violence and mental health sectors for the past decade and am a violence against women and girl's activist.
 I am passionate about ensuring work is truly co-produced, reducing hierarchies of power.Yen Nee Wong (Working Group): I am a qualitative, feminist researcher working on genders, sexualities and LGBT+ dance subcultures within the fields of sociology of dance and theories of bodies.
 My academic background is in gender, queer theory, feminist ethic of care and inequalities in the Global South.
 In my nine years of research experience, I have focused on carework and social justice in the Global South, LGBT+ discrimination in competitive sports, 'modern slavery' and digital inclusivity in AI.
 I am committed to research which works with communities to identify issues and potential proposals for social change.

 Our approach